toltek-io/.github/profile/ReadME.md

 # 🚀 Toltek : Empowering Freelancers to Deliver Modern Data & AI Solutions

 ## 🎯 Our Mission
-Toltek is a suite of modular data and AI tools, crafted from over a decade of real-world experience to help freelancers and small teams deliver enterprise-grade solutions.
+We are building a suite of modular data and AI tools, crafted from over a decade of real-world experience to help freelancers and small teams deliver enterprise-grade solutions.
 Built by a collective of expert data engineers and AI specialists, Toltek empowers users to rapidly deploy best-practice data stacks and impactful AI use cases—quickly, affordably, and at scale.
 Our mission is to make high-quality data infrastructure and AI capabilities accessible to all, regardless of company size.

 ## 🧰 What We Offer